Cyanobacteria blooms in Lake Kinnert

 only, while White is made by combining red, green and blue colors!

-Provide an answer, by click on "Add an Answer" below.
+Provide an answer by clicking on "Map" and then on "Add an Answer".